7 Things to Fix Around the House Before They Get Worse

 Leaking pipes

 Kitchen and bathroom sinks are sometimes prone to leaks as a result of worn-out or loosened fittings or compression nuts.
-Whatever the cause, the replacement doesn’t cost much and should be done before the leak makes more damage.
+Whatever the cause, the replacement doesn’t cost much and fixing a leaking faucet should be done before the leak makes more damage.
 To replace broken washers and nuts, turn off the water at the main valve and remove the faucet handle – there’s usually a screw behind the hot-cold tag.
 When you unscrew the big white compression nut, you’ll be able to see which part is worn out or broken.
 Take it to the hardware store and ask for a replacement.

 Dirty fridge coils